 FIELD DESCRIPTION Port # 389 for LDAP 636 for LDAPS If LDAPS is used, the Port # will default to 636.
 LDAP Domain Enter the domain for which LDAP is configured to authenticate.
-Example: threatq.com Append Domain to Username Choose from the following options: • Yes for most Active Directory servers • No for most Open LDAP servers Filter Field Name This field is specific to your LDAP directory configuration.
+Example: threatq.com LDAP Group Domain Append Domain to Username?
+Choose from the following options: • Yes for most Active Directory servers • No for most Open LDAP servers Filter Field Name This field is specific to your LDAP directory configuration.
 AD Example: memberuid OpenLDAP Example: uid Group Field Name This field is specific to your LDAP directory configuration.
-AD Example: memberof OpenLDAP Example: cn
+AD Example: memberof OpenLDAP Example: cn Use RDN?
+Choose from the following options: Yes to use Relative Distinguished Names.
+When you select this option, the Organization Unit (OU) and User Lookup Name fields are displayed.
+No to use full Distinguished Names

-FIELD DESCRIPTION Use RDN?
-Choose from the following options: • Yes to use Relative Distinguished Names. • No to use full Distinguished Names Organizational Unit (OU) This field is specific to your LDAP directory configuration.
+FIELD DESCRIPTION Organizational Unit (OU) This field is specific to your LDAP directory configuration.
 Your LDAP administrator should provide the correct value for this field.
 User Lookup Name This field is specific to your LDAP directory configuration.
 AD Example: memberUid OpenLDAP Example: uid